thomlom/blog/content/blog/year-in-review-2019/index.md

 date: "2019-12-11"
 cover: "./cover.jpg"
 next: /time-management-productivity-developers/
 description: "In 2019, I decided to keep a journal and a list of accomplishments throughout the year so that I'm able to know how the year went for me.
-Honestly, it was a great idea.
-It's both surprising and instructive to know what you thought at different times of the year and what you did."
+Let's review 2019 then!"
 ---

 In 2019, I decided to keep a journal and a list of accomplishments throughout the year so that I'm able to know how the year went for me.
 Honestly, it was a great idea.
 It's both surprising and instructive to know what you thought at different times of the year and what you did.